 - How do I know how much money is in my child's cafeteria account?

-You can check your child’s food service balance through Skyward Family Access.
+You can check your child’s food service balance through Infinite Family Access.
 You can pay lunch accounts online, view balances, see student purchases and a spending history, set daily or weekly limits, and request low balance email reminders.

 - How can I make a payment on my child's cafeteria account?